This trope represents a wedding-like moment that however is not an official wedding.

 - In the past or currently when same-sex marriage isn't legal, it can still be done informally between couples.

-- Some opposite sex couples who aren't legally married for whatever reason, including consciously declining to be, will still consider themselves husband and wife and refer to themselves as such, and/or participate in a commitment ceremony.
+- Some opposite-sex couples who aren't legally married for whatever reason, including consciously declining to be, will still consider themselves husband and wife and refer to themselves as such, and/or participate in a commitment ceremony.
+In some jurisdictions, this might count as common-law marriage.